Viktor Build Guide by daedalusx99

 If you insist that you have to do even MORE damage, consider purchasing Liandry's Torment, which provides some health, a very valuable 15 magic penetration, and deals percentage damage (i.e. building health doesn't counter it).
 Liandry's also works well against champions affected by Viktor's Gravity Field.

-Void Staff and Abyssal Scepter also work nicely against teams that are stacking MR. Remember that in most cases, Abyssal Scepter will do better than Void Staff (up to around 100 MR), while also having the advantage of giving you MR.
+Void Staff and Abyssal Mask also work nicely against teams that are stacking MR. Remember that in most cases, Abyssal Mask will do better than Void Staff (up to around 100 MR), while also having the advantage of giving you MR.

 However, practically speaking, you'll rarely need to purchase these items to keep your damage up.